-Bigscreen VR is completely free to try, which is a big draw if you don’t quite know what you are looking for in a remote desktop VR app.
-On the other hand, Virtual Desktop costs $15.99 USD to purchase from the Oculus store.
+Bigscreen VR is free to try, which is a big draw if you don’t quite know what you want in a remote desktop VR app.
+On the other hand, Virtual Desktop costs $19.99 USD to purchase from the Oculus store.

 After you purchase Virtual Desktop, you will get unlimited access to all features forever.

 Virtual Desktop is a more straightforward application.
 Once you are setup, you its main purpose is to display your PC monitor in front of you.
 And with low latency and high performance, Virtual Desktop does this well.
-There are different backgrounds that you can set in Virtual Desktop to adjust your 360 environment.
+You can set different backgrounds in Virtual Desktop to adjust your 360 environment.

-Bigscreen VR also displays your PC remotely for you, but it’s much more than that.
-When you connection to Bigscreen’s server, you can also sit in your virtual room and invite and play side by side with friends.
+Bigscreen VR also displays your PC remotely, but it’s much more than that.
+When you connect to Bigscreen’s server, you can also sit in your virtual room and invite and play with friends.
 You can invite spectators in to chat and hang out in virtual reality.
-As well, Bigscreen VR has a selection of on-demand movies and television and special events that you can sign up to view.
+Bigscreen VR also has a selection of on-demand movies and television and special events that you can sign up to view.